-We all want to maintain a healthy lifestyle, particularly when the world is facing such a serious health crisis.
+We all want to maintain a healthy lifestyle!

-With most of our time being spent at home and the nights getting longer, we’re all having to think creatively about how we can continue to incorporate outdoor exercise into our daily routine.
+Recent years have highlighted the importance of looking after our health, and many of us have had to think creatively about how to incorporate outdoor exercise into our daily routine.

-Here at Halfords, we believe cycling is a great and safe way of getting fresh air, clearing your mind and working those muscles.
-Here’s everything you need to know about the benefits of cycling and how you can continue to ride now the days are shorter and the nights have drawn in.
+Here at Halfords, we believe cycling is the best way to exercise outdoors, clear your mind, and work those muscles.
+Here’s everything you need to know about the health benefits of cycling and how you can gain some cycling momentum.

 With the right equipment and a little guidance, there’s no reason why most people can’t reap the health benefits of cycling.
 Check out our helpful cycling guides for more information.

 By jumping in the saddle, you’re committing to using your own body to get you from A to B, which is pretty impressive when you think about it.
 You’ll get your heart pumping, burn off a load of calories (more than a walk or run would), and be working on your core and resistance without even noticing.